ThePhD/future_cxx/technical specification/C - defer/defer.typ

 The execution is done just before leaving the enclosing block _E_ and/or the scope of _D_.
 In particular ```c return``` expressions (and conversion to return values)#index("conversions") are calculated before executing _S_.

 Multiple defer statements#index[defer statement] execute their _S_ in the reverse order they appeared in _E_.
-Within a single defer statement#index[defer statement] _D_, if _D_ contains one or more defer statements#index[defer statement] _D#sub[sub]_ of its own, then the _S#sub[sub]_ of the _D#sub[sub]_ aare also executed in reverse order at the termination and/or exit of _S_ and/or _D#sub[sub]_'s scope, recursively, according to the rules of this subclause.
+Within a single defer statement#index[defer statement] _D_, if _D_ contains one or more defer statements#index[defer statement] _D#sub[sub]_ of its own, then the _S#sub[sub]_ of the _D#sub[sub]_ areWalso executed in reverse order at the termination and/or exit of _E#sub[sub]_ and/or _D#sub[sub]_'s scope, recursively, according to the rules of this subclause.

 If a non-local jump #index("non-local jump") is used in _D_'s scope but before the execution of the _S_ of _D_:

 - if execution leaves _D_'s scope, _S_ is not executed;
 - otherwise, if control returns to a point in _E_ and causes _D_ to be reached more than once, the effect is the same as reaching _D_ only once.

 #note() The "execution" of a defer statement#index[defer statement] only enures that _S_ is run on any exit from that scope.
-There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ happen if and only if _E_ is exited or terminated after reaching _D_, as previously specified.
+There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ happen if and only if the scope of _D_ is exited or terminated after reaching _D_, as previously specified.
 "Tracking" of reached defer statements at execution time is not necessary: if the non-local jump leaves the scope it is not executed (forgotten); and, if its reached again it behaves as it would during normal execution.

 If a non-local jump #index("non-local jump") is executed from _S_ and control leaves _S_, the behavior is undefined#index("undefined behavior").